elastic/cloud-on-k8s/operators/config/operator/global/README.md

 The following yaml files can be customized as required:

-## kustomization.yaml

-Defines the namespace in which the global operator will be deployed.
-Can be changed as required.

 ## namespace.yaml

 Creates a namespace for the global operator to be deployed into.
 Must match the namespace set in `kustomization.yaml`.